 As with any technical decisions regarding writing, when choosing which punctuation marks to use and apply consistently, it is a good idea to consider your audience and the context of your work.
 For instance, researchers looking to publish in journals should read articles from the journals they are targeting to see which punctuation marks are used by most authors in that journal.
 The same rule applies to any newspaper, magazine, or periodical for which your writing is intended.

-Although you hopefully have learned a bit more about how to use these punctuation marks appropriately, receiving editing and proofreading before finalizing your document ensures that your paper is completely free of errors in grammar, punctuation, mechanics, and style issues.
-Visit our editing pricing page for a full menu of our editing services and rates.
+Although you hopefully have learned a bit more about how to use these punctuation marks appropriately, receiving editing and proofreading services before finalizing your document ensures that your paper is completely free of errors in grammar, punctuation, mechanics, and style issues.
+See our proofreading prices page for a full menu of our editing services and rates.